Improwised/kb.repairrabbit.github.io/content/agenda/how-to-overview-all-tasks.md

 draft= false
 +++

-Click "Agenda"
+Click "Calendar"
 ![How to get an overview of all tasks](/images/agenda/gotoagenda.png)

-You can also review the tasks for a particular month
+You can also review the Tasks for particular Month.
 ![How to overview all tasks](/images/agenda/agenda_selectmonth.png)

-View task summary with exact dates
+View Task Summary with Exact dates.
 ![How to overview all tasks](/images/agenda/agenda_see_all_task.png)